Jump to content

 Other

-Looking for traps, sensors, explosives and such?
+Looking for traps, sensors, explosives, and such?
 They are found on the weapons page Grenades and Traps.
 You may want to look at the Making your Own Explosives section.

 Starter Packs

-There are suggestions as to what Starter Packs to pick from based on either the Advance Classes a Player wants to be and/or the Professions they pick.
+There are suggestions as to what Starter Packs to pick from based on either the Character Classes a Player wants to be and/or the Professions they pick.
 Professions can also provide additional equipment on top of these packs.
 Feel free to add more items beyond these suggestions.
 Just make sure you do not spend more money.
 Consult the GM on what items are available at the start of the game.

 Businessman’s Pack